 Where to Stay in Tulum

-Being a travel blogger means getting to meet lots of different types of travelers, from ardent Hostel-goers to the expensive tastes of those who don’t consider anything less than 5 stars.
-As a Tulum wedding photographer, I’ve had the chance to enjoy staying in places nicer than I could even imagine as well as the dingiest hostels where I wouldn’t send my worst enemy, so I’d consider myself someone with insight on where to stay when abroad for a destination wedding.
-Depending on the level of comfort you’re looking for, and what your budget allows, here are two suggestions at either side of the price spectrum for you or your guests heading to the Yucatan for your Tulum wedding!
+As a Tulum wedding photographer, I’ve had the chance to stay both in luxury resorts and boutique hostels.
+Having been to 40+ countries, I’d consider myself someone with insight into the best places to stay when abroad for a destination wedding.
+Depending on the level of comfort you’re looking for, and what your budget allows, here are two suggestions at either side of the price spectrum for you and your guests heading to the Yucatan for your Tulum wedding.

 Best Tulum Hostel

 The right hostel can give you the best of both worlds, a cheap place to stay and a great experience.
-This is where Casa Lum comes in: a well designed, cozy, and inexpensive stay in the heart of Tulum, a 15-minute drive from the beach.
-A handful of the staff here were travelers who came to Tulum and ended up staying or moving when they returned to their home country to have the opportunity to work in such a fantastic environment.
+This is where Casa Lum comes in: a well designed, cozy, and inexpensive stay in the heart of Tulum.
+A handful of the staff here were travelers who came to Tulum on vacation.
+Many ended up staying or moving back after returning to their home country and missing Tulum too much to stay away.
 If that’s not a testament to how great this hostel is, I don’t know what is!
-Hostels aren’t the usual choice for a wedding, at least not that I’ve heard of, but this one had me reconsidering my opinions on hostels as a whole.
-As a Tulum wedding photographer, there were several locations I could see a couple doing portraits at that would look just as good as an expensive hotel.
-If you’re looking for a modern, beautifully designed option that will make you feel at home, you will find it at Casa Lum.
+Hostels aren’t the usual choice for a wedding, but this one is different.
+There were several locations I could envision taking wedding portraits that would look just as good as an expensive hotel.
+If you’re looking for a modern, beautifully designed option that will make you feel at home, you’ll find it at Casa Lum.

 Best Tulum Resort

-There are nice hotels and then there are resorts like Azulik which go beyond the textbook definition of luxury.
-The perfect place for a wedding party to kick back and enjoy before and after the big day, complete with an avant-garde cuisine, an incredibly well-cultivated spa, and tours through the jungle.
-Easily one of the best hotels I’ve been to in the world, let alone Mexico.
-One specific feeling I appreciated at Azulik was a constant connection to nature, unlike many luxury hotels in big cities – it was able to maintain the perfect balance between tranquil and yet still brimming full of jungle energy.
-For a destination wedding photographer, the idea of staying here while shooting a Tulum wedding is almost as exciting as the actual wedding itself!
+There are nice hotels and then there are resorts like Casa Malca which go beyond the textbook definition of luxury.
+The perfect place for a wedding party to kick back and enjoy before and after the big day.
+Pablo Escobar’s former mansion is now converted into a stunning hotel filled with modern art and impeccable design.
+Casa Malca (pictured above) has a large property and so many areas to choose from for your wedding ceremony and reception.
+Easily one of the best hotels I’ve been to in the world, let alone in Mexico.
+For a Tulum wedding photographer, the idea of staying here for a wedding is almost as exciting as the wedding itself!
+To call it a dream wedding venue is an understatement.

 Local Tulum Wedding Photographer